Use agents in your app

 import json

-session = await client.send_message(
+session = client.send_message(

 agent_name="adder",

-request_parts=[{"partId": "numbers", "text": json.dumps({"kind": "math_add", "a": 3, "b": 4})}],
+request_parts=[{"part_id": "numbers", "text": json.dumps({"kind": "math_add", "a": 3, "b": 4})}],

-)Handle the response
+Handle the response

 Once sendMessage() returns a TaskSession, your app receives events in real time as the agent works.
 Here's how to understand and handle them.